Browse Articles

 SET IDENTITY_INSERT Customer ON

-You can also disalllow insert to the identity field by setting IDENTITY_INSERT OFF for a particular table as shown:
+You can also disallow insertion into the identity field by setting IDENTITY_INSERT OFF for a particular table as shown:

 SET IDENTITY_INSERT Customer OFF

-Now, lets see how to insert our own values to identity field ID with in the Customer table.
+Now, let's see how to insert our values into the identity field ID in the Customer table.

 SET IDENTITY_INSERT Customer ON